-- Our Hands on Banking® online program provides the basics in money management.
+- Work with HUD approved non-profit Homebuyer counseling agencies and conduct First-Time Homebuyer workshops. - Host and participate in First-Time Homebuyer Fairs and provide technical assistance to LMI participants on the mortgage process and products. - Financial Literacy - Our Hands on Banking® online program provides the basics in money management.
 This information is also available in Spanish.
 Wells Fargo is also working with local school districts to make the program part of their curriculum. - Wells Fargo will host financial literacy sessions in local bank branches to advance financial literacy in the community and will provide the materials and resources for the event, templates, and resources for promoting the events through community forums, local newspapers and not-for profits. - Wells Fargo will make its Steps to Success® Training Meeting-in-a-Box and webinar program available to Philadelphia housing agencies and not-for-profits.
-Steps To Success® is a program designed to help new homeowners, or homeowners with past difficulties, achieve and sustain successful homeownership, through education, tools and resources - o In 2013, Wells Fargo added two new segments to its financial literacy program that focus on the Senior and Military/Veteran communities.
-The information is specific to the needs of these segments and allows for Wells Fargo team members to share important financial information including how to buy a home or a car, budgeting, credit, etc. - Sponsor conferences and Partner with Minority Realtor Groups; National Association of Real Estate Brokers (NAREB), National Association of Hispanic Real Estate Professionals (NAHREP) and Asian Real Estate Association of America (AREAA). - Work with Realtors who serve low and moderate-income communities CineMeeting simulcasts are held for real estate and mortgage professionals focused on serving the needs of first-time homebuyers, low and moderate-income and diverse customers. - Wells Fargo is committed to reaching out to LMI borrowers utilizing Wells Fargo's suite of mortgage products that include low down payments with competitive interest rates. - Provide Home Mortgage Consultants with on-going training/development to ensure expertise in CRA products - By supporting our Non-Profit Housing Partners, Wells Fargo will continue to provide financial and volunteer support to activities in Philadelphia that drive the vitality of neighborhoods, with a special emphasis on neighborhood non-profit developers. - During fiscal year 2012, Wells Fargo Foundation committed \$2.7 million in grant support to organizations in the City of Philadelphia with a focus on community development, education, health & human services, arts & culture, civic engagement and the environment. - o Since its inception in 2003, the Wells Fargo Regional Foundation has provided \$20.1 million to support revitalization work in 15 Philadelphia neighborhoods supporting neighborhood planning, affordable housing development & counseling, economic development, neighborhood building, child & family services.
-In fiscal year 2012-2013 the Wells Fargo Regional Foundation disbursed \$1.2 million to 19 different Philadelphia-based organizations impacting LMI communities.
+Steps To Success® is a program designed to help new homeowners, or homeowners with past difficulties, achieve and sustain successful homeownership, through education, tools and resources - In 2013, Wells Fargo added two new segments to its financial literacy program that focus on the Senior and Military/Veteran communities.
+The information is specific to the needs of these segments and allows for Wells Fargo team members to share important financial information including how to buy a home or a car, budgeting, credit, etc. - Sponsor conferences and Partner with Minority Realtor Groups; National Association of Real Estate Brokers (NAREB), National Association of Hispanic Real Estate Professionals (NAHREP) and Asian Real Estate Association of America (AREAA).

+- Work with Realtors who serve low and moderate-income communities CineMeeting simulcasts are held for real estate and mortgage professionals focused on serving the needs of first-time homebuyers, low and moderate-income and diverse customers. - Wells Fargo is committed to reaching out to LMI borrowers utilizing Wells Fargo's suite of mortgage products that include low down payments with competitive interest rates. - Provide Home Mortgage Consultants with on-going training/development to ensure expertise in CRA products - By supporting our Non-Profit Housing Partners, Wells Fargo will continue to provide financial and volunteer support to activities in Philadelphia that drive the vitality of neighborhoods, with a special emphasis on neighborhood non-profit developers. - During 2013, Wells Fargo Foundation committed \$11.1 million in grant support to organizations in the City of Philadelphia with a focus on community development, education, health & human services, arts & culture, civic engagement and the environment. - Since its inception in 2003, the Wells Fargo Regional Foundation has provided \$21.3 million to support revitalization work in 15 Philadelphia neighborhoods supporting neighborhood planning, affordable housing development & counseling, economic development, neighborhood building, child & family services.
+In 2013 the Wells Fargo Regional Foundation disbursed \$1.2 million to 35 different Philadelphia-based organizations impacting LMI communities.